PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Are there instances of sharks attacking kayaks?

-shark attacks on kayaks are uncommon.
+Shark attacks on kayaks are uncommon.
 Sharks are typically not interested in humans; they investigate objects or disturbances in the water out of curiosity rather than aggression.
+When attacks do occur, they usually involve territorial species or cases of mistaken identity.

 What should be my reaction when I spot a shark while kayaking?